Urgent vs Important: Why Choosing Wrong Can Derail Your Dreams

 You consider that maybe that’s just how life works.
 Maybe we’re all just rudderless ships adrift on the ocean and this is just the way it’s going to be.

-But anyway… you’re not a rudderless ship.
+You are not a rudderless ship.
 You’re not helpless, and your life doesn’t have to be consumed with juggling all these busy, urgent tasks that really don’t get you anywhere.

 The Battle of Urgent vs Important